wisemantyr/Know_Your_Congress/README.md

 Files needed:
   - config.py in the same directoy as app.py with ProPublica Congress API key as a variable named "key" (get here: https://projects.propublica.org/api-docs/congress-api/)

-To run the flask app simply run the app.py script in the main directory.
+To run the flask app simply run the app.py script in the app directory.

 The mongo database is hosted using on Mongo Atlas.
 If you would like a local copy of the database run the buildDB.py script in the main directory.